szero/mouselounge/README.rst

 1. I installed the thing and all of its dependiencies, it was working for some time and videos still appear in the terminal window but no video window appears anymore.

-- *This program depends on ``youtube-dl``.
+- *This program depends on youtube-dl.
 It always changes because youtube changes it's API's all the time.
-If you can't see vids, try updating ``youtube-dl`` to the newest version first, from the link in Installation section preferably.*
+If you can't see vids, try updating youtube-dl to the newest version first from the link in Installation section preferably.*